Easy Poached Shrimp

 • Super Colossal shrimp (8 to 12 per pound): 6 to 7 minutes

-Shape and Texture: When cooked, shrimp will curl into a loose “C” shape, while overcooked shrimp take on a “O” shape.
+How to tell when the shrimp are done: Shrimp turn from translucent to opaque when cooked.
+As they cook, many varieties change from a grayish or bluish-gray color to a pink or orange hue.
+They also curl into a loose “C” shape, while overcooked shrimp take on a “O” shape.
 They should also feel firm and springy to the touch.
 If the shrimp is still floppy, it needs more cooking time.

 If you still aren’t sure, take a shrimp out and cut into it to test it.
 Leave the shrimp in the poaching liquid for 20 to 30 seconds if it seems undercooked.